 The fields of interest of the NPSS include Nuclear Science and Engineering (including radiation detection and monitoring instrumentation, radiation effects, nuclear biomedical applications, particle accelerators, and instrumentation for nuclear power generation), and Plasma Science and Engineering (including plasma dynamics, thermonuclear fusion, plasma sources, relativistic electron beams, laser plasma interactions, diagnostics, and solid state plasmas).
-The NPSS sponsors seven conferences and two peer reviewed journals.
+The NPSS sponsors more than seven conferences and four peer reviewed journals.

 Learn about NPSS

 The IEEE Nuclear and Plasma Sciences Society (NPSS) originated in 1949 as the Professional Group on Nuclear Science within the IRE.
 At about the same time, the AIEE formed two committees, one on nucleonics, the other on nucleonic and radiation instruments.
 In 1963, the IRE and AIEE merged to form the IEEE.
 This resulted in the creation of the Nuclear Science Group.
 In 1972, Plasma Science was added and the group was promoted to a society.
 The NPSS is composed of eight technical committees, and a Transnational Committee, with a common interest in advancing nuclear and plasma sciences.